the Radiosurgery Society®

 Timothy Solberg received his master of science degree in physics from the University of California, Davis, and his PhD in biomedical physics from the University of California, Los Angeles (UCLA).
 His areas of specialization include radiation therapy physics, stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT), image-guided radiotherapy (IGRT), optimization and intensity-modulated radiotherapy, and radiation transport methods.

 Dr. Solberg received his initial faculty appointment in the Department of Radiation Oncology at UCLA in 1996, and went on to hold the positions of professor, vice chair, and co-director of the Radiosurgery Program at UCLA.
 He was Director of Medical Physics and Barbara Crittenden Professor of Cancer Research in the Department of Radiation Oncology at the University of Texas Southwestern Medical Center in Dallas from 2008-2013.
-Dr. Solberg is currently a Professor and Director of the Division of Medical Physics in the Department of Radiation Oncology at University of Pennsylvania in Philadelphia, where he also holds the administrative position of Vice Chair.
+Dr. Solberg is currently Vice Chair, Professor, Director of Medical Physics in the Department of Radiation Oncology at University of California, San Francisco.
 Dr. Solberg is actively involved in numerous professional societies, including the AAPM, ACR, ASTRO, ESTRO, and others.
 He is deputy editor-in-chief for the Journal of Applied Clinical Medical Physics, and reviews manuscripts for many other journals.
 He has authored over 150 papers, over 300 abstracts, 23 book chapters, 1 book (on stereotactic radiosurgery and SBRT), and given over 200 invited presentations.
 Dr. Solberg joined the RSS Physics Committee in August 2014.

 the Radiosurgery Society®